equitrekking travel

 Wednesday

-This day of your riding adventures offers the opportunity for long, controlled canters and some faster riding through the winding forested trails and firebreaks.
+Today may give you a chance to really open up with long controlled canters and some faster riding through the forests winding paths and firebreaks.
 Have lunch out in the forest at an old Spanish taverna serving local cuisine.
 Arrive back at base and have the rest of the afternoon at leisure.

 Thursday

-It's the horses' day off and you are off for a highlight of this riding vacation-- a trip to the historic town of Jerez, Spain, which is known the world over for its horses and sherry.
-Visit the Royal School of Equestrian Art where you will see a performance of "How the Andalusian Horses Dance", along with Carriage Driving.
-Depart early and have breakfast at a café in Jerez.
-In the morning, visit a nearby tack shop and wander around the School’s carriage museum and stables, before taking your seats for the start of the show at around midday.
+Today the horses have a rest day and you will be driven to Jerez to visit the Royal School of Equestrian Art where you will see a display of "Dancing Andalucian Horses", along with Carriage Driving.
+Depart from Los Alamos at c.
+8:15am and have breakfast at a café in Jerez.
+During the morning you can visit a nearby tack shop and wander around the School’s carriage museum and stables, before taking your seats for the start of the show at around midday.
 Afterwards have lunch in a local Tapas bar and sample the famous local sherry.
 Return to Los Alamos in the afternoon.

 For those guests who choose not to go to the Royal School of Equestrian Art in Jerez, there may be the opportunity to experience a sherry tour in Jerez or perhaps have a lesson from Antonio Corales (subject to availability), a top Doma Vaquero and Doma Classical teacher, who trained with the Royal School.
 Please note that these lessons are subject to a riding assessment.
 Please ask if you would like more details.